-Should you ever need to activate a different license key even though you have a current one (for example, you purchase ASN1C before your evaluation key expires), you should deactivate the existing license first.
-This deactivation can be done from the GUI by choosing Tools...Options and then clicking on the License tab.
-You will see a window similar to this one:
+If a new license key must be activated and the current one is still valid (for example, if ASN1C is purchased before the evaluation key expires), the existing license must be deactivated first.
+This deactivation can be done from the GUI by navigating to Tools > Options and then selecting the License tab.
+The ASN.1 Editor Settings window is displayed.

-License General

-License Type

-Key File

-License Key:

-3TJtdLOjh7U +aQg8cL6mY8buEQxrBxyAydBbNh9mia/ d5ERStenx3GAxsNC13lMUPWNy8BGOP1mPhgx5kaUjdg==

-Activate Deactivate

-License expiration date: Tue Jan 30 14:37:39 2018

-If you are using a proxy server, enter it below (myproxyhost:8765): HTTP_PROXY:

-Restore Defaults OK Cancel
+ASN.1 Editor Settings License General Fonts/Colors License Type Key C File License Key: PzeTK0WBtWKSOuclbDenMP2v9bG1d+vuMwjHdxlUiBwPvjc3JmNiwE xQG2EZxziE4uVUPdZgcYkfl3zJtS+MQdLFIQ+gdG3FPC4KFrC580WxRX dWfup0om+ORLqfzWWFoSD9cmAG+eg= Activate Deactivate ✓ Check-in license on exit If you are using a proxy server, enter it below (myproxyhost:8765): HTTP_PROXY: Restore Defaults OK Cancel